Shoe Quality Inspections: How to Inspect a Shoe

 At this point, study the shoe bottoms.
 Do they match?
 Are the color blocks in the same location?
 Look over the midsole sidewall for wrinkles.
 Check the seam joining the upper to the outsole.
 Look out for any extra glue on the upper.
 2mm is the limit for “over gluing.”
-Also look for over buffing of the upper.
+Also, look for over buffing of the upper.

-On the shoe bottom check for color bleeding between color blocks.
+On the shoe bottom, check for color bleeding between color blocks.
 Look for any paint covering mistakes.
 Check to make sure the outsole parts fit together neatly without any extra glue.

-Footwear Inspection : Look inside!
+Footwear Inspection: Look inside!

 Complete shoe quality inspections check each side inside and out.
-Now that we looked over the outside it’s time to dive inside because a great looking shoe with defects inside is not salable.
-Look inside the shoe opening, Is the lining clean and without wrinkles?
-Run your hand around the collar, feel for any lump, bumps or glue.
+Now that we looked over the outside, it’s time to dive inside because a great looking shoe with defects inside is not salable.
+Look inside the shoe opening, is the lining clean and without wrinkles?
+Run your hand around the collar, feel for any lump, bumps, or glue.
 For leather shoes, be on the lookout for any lasting nails or staples.
 For sports shoes, make sure the footbed is straight, level, and fitting correctly.
-If the footbed is too small it may slide around, too big and the footbed may wrinkle or curl.
+If the footbed is too small, it may slide around, too big, and the footbed may wrinkle or curl.

 Next, inspect the tongue lining for wrinkles and lumps.
 Run your hand down inside to check the vamp and toe cap from inside.
-Feel around the toe along footbed for lasting wrinkles.
+Feel around the toe along with the footbed for lasting wrinkles.
 Feel for any rough stitching inside.

 Finally, make a quick check of the laces.
-You need to adjust the shoe laces if too long or too short, too long is much better than too short.
+You need to adjust the shoelaces if too long or too short, too long is much better than too short.

 Common Shoe Quality Problems

-A Final Word on Shoe Quality Inspections
+Final Word on Shoe Quality Inspections

 Finally, when you check shoe quality inspections “inbound” inside your warehouse, you already own the problem.
 Ask yourself, how did this shoe get this far?
 What is the footwear final inspection process?
 Who missed these problems inside the factory before the shoes shipped?
 Heads should be rolling!
-Your factory has a QC system flaw.
+Your factory has a quality control system flaw.
 Can you “fix” your factory?
 Maybe you need to find a new one?

 How Shoes are Made.